This site is work in progress and does not yet describe all available steps.

 The parameters option recognizes the parsing options as defined for the XPath fn:parse-json() function (the $options argument).

 • For an HTML document-type, the document is loaded and parsed into well-formed XML, even although HTML documents do not have to be well-formed.
-How this is done exactly is implementation-defined and therefore depend on the XProc processor used.
+How this is done exactly is implementation-defined and therefore dependent on the XProc processor used.

 • For any other document-type, the document is loaded as a binary document.